kmcdonald614/RESTful-API/Dev St Paul Page/README.md

     Note addresses are slightly obscured (e.g. '98X UNIVERSITY AV W' or 'THOMAS AV & VICTORIA')
         - [ ] For addresses with an 'X' in the address number, you can replace it with a '0' (e.g. '90X UNIVERSITY AV W' would become '980 UNIVERSITY AV W').
 Careful not to replace all X's though - there could be an X in the street name!

+- [ ] Need to develop a algorithm to convert from Standard time to Military Time -- For the Client Data Upload